Road Tax & MOT Inspection

 Vehicle Inspection Tests (MOT Equivalent) are required for all vehicles in the TRNC.
 Inspections are carried out at main police stations and are less rigorous than testing in EU countries.

 If you purchase a new car/or newer car that has been recently imported to the TRNC and hence is being registered here for the first time, a Vehicle Inspection test is not required for the first 3 years.

 After the first Vehicle Inspection, an inspection is required every 2 years.
 Motor cycles and quad bikes are to be inspected annually.

 MOT testing dates are published annually, the date of your Inspection depends on the letters of your car registration number.
 The chart below shows the Vehicle Inspection Dates for 2020.
 If you have registered on the Vehicle Registry Information System you will be notified in advance when your Vehicle Inspection is required.

 Note: Due to a reduced time period for testing as a result of Covid 19, each registration letter may be allocated as little as a one week window for vehicles to be inspected.
 Failure to arrange the Vehicle Inspection within the specified period will result in a fine.

-Revised Vehicle Inspection dates for private cars for 2020 as of 13th June, are shown below:
+Revised Vehicle Inspection dates for private cars for 2021:

 Vehicle Inspection Test Procedure

 ⦁ < 7 days in advance of the date you wish to have your Vehicle Inspection.
 Visit a local garage, which carries out emissions tests (Egzoz Muayene).
 The test is performed while you wait and costs 30.00tl.
 You will be provided with a certificate which you should take to the Police testing centre.

 ⦁ Log onto the Road Tax, MOT and OverSeas Travel Fee and pay for your Vehicle Inspection.
 The fee will be 342.20 TL for cars and 174.64 TL for motorcycles (January '20).
 Late payment will incur a fine.